ashishtele/ashishtele.github.io/_posts/2020-02-08-Cannibalization_Effect_in_optimization.md

 </p>

 In the given example, we have 6 products in the store and 3 probable additions.
 So each product will have 3 probable substitutions and total of 6x3 = 18 combinations.

+The next step is to write the loops for each of these combinations and select the best combination.